Many years later

 They were Gods, and yet, they looked like men.
 On the battlefield, they gave off no supernatural aura of power, nor did they make mere mortals feel compelled to bow before them through some unknown impulse.
 They were simply men.
 But once they were inside the Stronghold, it was time to put the masks on.

 Gom’Jorbol stood, tall, proud, as his glittering armor instantiated around him.
 Massive, oversized epaulets crafted of plate were decorated with gilt and jewels.
 A stylized eagle adorned his chest, and a sash hung from his waist.
 He had seen the armor once, in a book from his youth an eternity ago, and it caught his eye.
 In his hand, he carried a two-meter tall spear, tipped with a sharpened diamond the size of two hands clasped together.
 The diamond alone was worth the riches of an entire kingdom.
-The combined wealth of a hundred kingdoms was not even a fraction as valuable as the staff which the diamond tipped: the Rod of Ankyras.
+The combined wealth of a hundred kingdoms was not even a fraction as valuable as the staff which the diamond rest atop: the Rod of Ankyras.

 And yet, even that was but a paltry curio compared to the mirrored shield that Kri’Xiang carried in his hand.
 A massive, inviolate, golden oval that did not so much move through the world as the world moved around it.
 He was smaller than Gom’Jorbol, but no less intimidating when he chose to be.
 Together, they strode into the depths of the Stronghold.